cypherhaus/lsd/README.md

 Login to supabase with `supabase login` and enter your access key located in your Supabase account preferences -> Access Tokens -> Generate New Token

-Link your project with `supabase link --project-ref your-project-ref` (replace `your-project-ref` wit h the reference code found on your Supabase project dashboard)
+Link your project with `supabase link --project-ref your-project-ref` (replace `your-project-ref` with the reference code found on your Supabase project dashboard)

 Deploy the edge functions to your Supabase project with `supabase functions deploy create-wallet`.
 (Repeat this step for all of the Edge Functions).